pulzze/autoflow-documentation/docs/ids/action-string-to-float/description.md

-The This Action returns float that string is parsed a binary into a float.
+This Action returns float that string is parsed a binary into a float.

 <br/>